RahulSChand/Optical-Flow-Shape-Dataset/README.md

-## Quickly create toy optical flow datasets on fly to test your deep learning models. ♀️
+## Quickly create toy optical flow datasets on fly to test your deep learning models. 🚴‍♀️🚴‍♂️

-This code can be used to quickly generate optical flow datasets to test & debug your deep-learning models. 🚴‍♀️

 # Why? 👀